fetchai/carpark_agent/README.md

 Close down the agent by pressing the Quit button.
 If you watch the terminal window that you launched it from, you may find that it takes a while to fully shut down - this is because if it is in the middle of a detection it needs to finish what it is doing before quitting.
 This can take a minute or so.

-We now need to edit config files of the agent.
-In the terminal window make sure your current directory is ~/Desktop/carpark_agent/carpark_aea and type:

-    cd skills/carpark_detection
-    nano skill.yaml

-You need to set the latitude and longitude of your location.
-An easy way to find out what this is, is to go open a browser and go to Google Maps and find your current location.
-Then right click at your location and select "What's here?".
-A small window will pop up which will let you copy the latitude and longitude of that location.

-Paste these values into the config file.
-E.g.:

-        default_longitude: 0.154021
-        default_latitude: 52.235063

-Note that the data_price_fet argument is how much tenths of a nano-FET we wish to charge other agents for information about parking.
-Note that a tenth of a nano-FET is 0.0000000001 FET, so the default value here is 0.02 FET.
-In the UI this will be displayed in milli-FET. i.e. 20 milli-FET

-Save and close the skill.yaml file.

-We also need to tell our agent where the search and descovery server is.
-For the moment you need to point this to your local desktop machine (we wrote this down earlier in the section "Get your desktop IP Address").
-In my case, my desktop IP address is "192.168.95.127".

-Navigate to the oef connection directory:

-    cd ../../connections/oef
-    nano connection.yaml

-Replace the specifying the OEF Node IP address with your desktop IP address.
-This is what mine would say:

-    addr: ${OEF_ADDR:192.168.95.127}

-Save and close this file.

-Save the edited file and close the editor.

 ### Make the agent start on boot up (RPi4 only)
 The final thing we need to do is to make the script run whenever we start the Raspberry Pi up.
+To make this easier I've included a script, which you can run from a cron job.
 In a terminal type:

     crontab -e